kyberszittya/rei_environment/rei_node_library/design/README.md

 The design (class composition, basic behavior specification) of an abstract node is provided here.

 ### Initialization
-In initialization step (method __initialize__), it can be specified whether to debug (i.e enable addition dataflow) or to bypass underlying behavior (presumably for debugging purposes).
+In initialization step (method __initialize__), it can be specified whether to debug (i.e enable addition dataflow) or to bypass underlying behavior (presumably for debugging purposes) dynamically in runtime.
 The node calls the following abstract methods (which is implemented in the more specific node), each abstract method returning Boolean value indicating the outcome of initialization step:
 - __initPre()__: initialization steps before the middleware initialization.
 - __initBehaviorModel()__: initialization of the behavior model based on the input specification or in a non-volatile case on a generated specific behavior.
 - __assignBehaviorActions()__: assignment of behavior actions related to the underlying behavior.
 - __initSysGuards()__: initialization of system and behavior guards.
-- __initMiddleware()__: initialziation of middleware of choice.
+- __initMiddleware(bool debug, bool bypass behavior)__: initialziation of middleware of choice.
 Presumably generated based on a network model.
+Sets the initial initialization of debug dataflow and optionally disable  behavior related dataflow.
 - __initPost()__: initialization class after middleware initialization.

 ![](initsequence.png)